India, ASEAN seek to boost ties amid US-China rivalry - NewsBreak

 "These developments, if unchecked, can threaten the sole system of peace and stability which we have depended on for the basis of our growth and development and prosperity over many decades,” he said.

+The two-day meeting marks the 30th anniversary of India’s dialogue relations with the 10-member regional bloc that includes Brunei, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, Myanmar and Vietnam.

-Jaishankar emphasized the need for strengthening land and sea connectivity among ASEAN member states.
-An upgrade of the India-Myanmar-Thailand highway is part of the ASEAN-India Connectivity initiative.
+Jaishankar emphasized the need for strengthening land and sea connectivity with ASEAN member states.
+The upgrade of the India-Myanmar-Thailand highway is part of the ASEAN-India Connectivity initiative.

-The two-day meeting in New Delhi marks the 30th anniversary of the establishment of formal “dialogue partner” relations between India and ASEAN.

-It is being attended by the foreign ministers of Singapore.
-Brunei, Cambodia, Indonesia, Malaysia and Vietnam, and by representatives of the foreign ministers of Laos, the Philippines and Thailand, India’s External Affairs Ministry said.

-It did not explain why there was no representative from Myanmar, which also belongs to ASEAN.
-Ministry spokesperson Arindam Bagchi said last week that India had invited Myanmar to the meeting.

-Representatives of Myanmar’s military-installed government have been excluded from recent ASEAN meetings because of disagreements over their lack of cooperation in implementing measures agreed upon by the 10-member group last year to help ease the country’s violent political crisis.

-Trade between India and the ASEAN region surpassed $78 billion in 2021.
+Trade between India and the ASEAN region amounted to over $78 billion in 2021.

 India mainly exports organic chemicals, minerals, ships and boats, iron and steel, pharmaceuticals, cotton and tobacco to ASEAN countries, according to India’s Commerce Ministry.
-India’s top imports from ASEAN include coal, palm oil, telephones, light vessels and electronic circuits.
+Top products imported by India from ASEAN include coal, palm oil, telephones, light vessels and electronic circuits.